kasidit/qemu-mplm/README.md

 $ make
 $ sudo make install
 </pre>
 Now, you have a new qemu that can do MPLM migration.
-The MPLM already replaces the pre-copy mechanism at this point.
-You can use the same method as the traditional pre-copy mechanism to migrate a VM.
+Our code already replaces the pre-copy mechanism.
+You can migrate a VM using use the same method to that of the pre-copy.
 <p>
 <a id="part2"><h3>2.
 Rum VMs and perform a migration</h3></a>
 <p><p>